Autodesk-Forge/forge-acc-sheet.api-postman.collection/README.md

 8. This collection takes **[Inheriting auth](https://learning.getpostman.com/docs/postman/sending-api-requests/authorization/#inheriting-auth)** to apply access token to every endpoint in the collection automatically, which means it does not need to input the token in the header explicitly.

-    Although Sheet API supports both 2-legged and 3-legged token, we suggest your application adopts 3-legged token because it will follow the user permission setting of the logged user.
+    Although Sheets API supports both 2-legged and 3-legged token, we suggest your application adopts 3-legged token because it will follow the user permission setting of the logged user.
 If you need to test with 2-legged token in Postman collection, call this endpoint __Authentication-2legged-backup__ to get access_token.
 From the response, copy this token to the panel of **Edit**

 <p align="center"><img src="./help/input-token.png" width="400" ></p>